Moving to Ghana

-Conversely, an increasing number of expats are flooding into the country to work as a result of the growing hydrocarbon, telecommunications, mining and transportation industries.
-Highly skilled foreigners will find that salaries far exceed that of their home countries for the same work and that companies view Ghana as a hardship posting, which brings additional financial benefits.
+Conversely, an increasing number of expats are flooding into the country to work as a result of the growing hydrocarbon, telecommunications, mining and transport industries and attractive jobs in the service sector.
+Highly skilled foreigners will find that salaries often exceed those in their home countries for the same work and that companies often view Ghana as a hardship posting which brings additional financial benefits.

 With many parts of the Sub-Saharan Africa region emerging as markets of the future, Ghana is proving a favourite destination for expats.
 In particular, the instability in neighbouring countries has propelled Ghana to the forefront as a viable alternative for families seeking an African experience in a stable, safe environment.

 With a little patience and time to get to know the local culture and customs, expats should settle into Ghanaian life quite well.

 Capital city: Accra (also largest city)

 Neighbouring countries: Ghana is bordered by the Ivory Coast to the west, Togo to the east and Burkina Faso to the north as well as its Southern regions along the coast.